openfort-xyz/openfort-contracts/contracts/core/recoverable/README.md

 ## How do Recoverable Accounts Work

 The owner can:
- - Propose a new gaurdian.
+ - Propose a new guardian.
  - Cancel the proposal of a new guardian.
  - Revoke a guardian.
  - Cancel the revocation of a new guardian.